devtron-labs/devtron/docs/user-guide/use-cases/devtron-generic-helm-chart-to-run-cron-job-or-one-time-job.md

 # Devtron Generic Helm Chart To Run Cron Job Or One Time Job

+**Devtron also supports Job and Cronjob pipelines.
+If you need to regularly update the image and configurations of your cronjob/job, you should prefer to create a pipeline,To know more about this you can refer the link** [cronjob/job documentation](https://docs.devtron.ai/user-guide/creating-application/deployment-template/job-and-cronjob).

 ## Using Devtron-generic-Helm Chart to run Cron Job or One Time job

 You can discover over 200 Charts from the Devtron Chart store to perform different tasks such as to deploy a YAML file.